jawalsh/comic-book-paratexts/pages/essay.md

 > Of that colossal wreck, boundless and bare
 > The lone and level sands stretch far away.

+### Advertisements
+For many mainstream American comic books, advertisements are by far the most common type of paratext.
+A single page of a silver or bronze age comic could contain a dozen or more small advertisements.

+### Publisher’s paratext: editorials and news

+### Correspondence

+### Notes

+### Appendices

+## Epitexts

 # Works Cited